Matthew Habershon: Biography

 Habershon, born in 1789, came from a Yorkshire family.
 In 1806 he was articled to the architect William Atkinson, with whom he remained for some years as assistant.
 He was an occasional exhibitor at the Royal Academy between 1807 and 1827.
 He designed churches at Belper (1824), Minster, Bishop Ryders (all in Derbyshire), and at Kimberworth, Yorkshire.
 At Derby he erected the town hall, which later burnt down, the county courts, and the market.
 Among the many private houses designed by him were Hadsor House, near Droitwich, Worcestershire, for J. Howard Galton (1827).

-In 1842 he visited Jerusalem on behalf of the London Society for Promoting Christianity among the Jews, following the dismissal of the architect James Wood Johns, whose project to build an Anglican Cathedral in the city had met with obstruction from the Ottoman authorities.
-Habershon's final designs for the site took the more diplomatically acceptable form of a chapel attached to a consulate.
-His building, standing on the foundations laid down by Johns, was completed in 1849, and became known as Christ Church, Jerusalem.
-On his way home from Jerusalem in 1843, Habershon had an interview with King Frederick William IV of Prussia, who was associated with England in the establishment of the bishopric of Jerusalem, and in the following year the king conferred on him the great gold medal for science and literature, to mark his appreciation of Habershon's work on The Ancient half-timbered Houses of England (1836).
-At least in 1843, Habershon was aligned with Brethren in Hackney, London.
-There he knew the naturalist and fellow Brethren P. H. Gosse, who was profoundly influenced by his historicist premillenialist work, Dissertation on the Prophetic Scriptures (second edition, 1840).
+In 1842 he visited Jerusalem on behalf of the London Society for Promoting Christianity among the Jews, following the dismissal of the architect James Wood Johns, whose design for an Anglican church in the city was rejected by the Ottoman authorities.
+Habershon's plan for the site took the more diplomatically acceptable form of a chapel attached to a consulate.
+His building, completed in 1849, became known as Christ Church, Jerusalem.

+On his way home from Jerusalem in 1843, Habershon met with King Frederick William IV of Prussia, who was involved in the establishment of the Anglican-German Bishopric in Jerusalem.
+The following year the king conferred on him the great gold medal for science and literature in appreciation of Habershon's work on The Ancient half-timbered Houses of England (1836).

+In 1843, Habershon was aligned with Open Brethren in Hackney, London.
+There he met the naturalist and fellow Brethren P. H. Gosse, who was profoundly influenced by his historicist premillenialist work, Dissertation on the Prophetic Scriptures (second edition, 1840).

 Habershon died in London in 1852, and was buried in Abney Park Cemetery.
 Two of his sons, William Gillbee and Edward, were architects.